 Use Schedule Planner to find your ideal schedule.
 For a tutorial click below.

 Currently Enrolled Students - Students who are enrolled for the current semester will receive an enrollment date via email indicating when they can begin to add classes for the future semester.
 This date is also viewable in their MyView Student Center.
 Enrollment dates are assigned based on academic career, projected academic level for the term enrolling, and cumulative units completed.
-Pre-Regisration begins on the first Monday in April for Fall and the first Monday in November for Spring.
+Pre-Registration begins in mid-March for Fall and mid-October for Spring.

 New Students - Students who are new to UMSL can register during the open registration period.
-Open registration begins on the third Monday in April for Fall and the third Monday in November for Spring.
+Open registration begins at the end of March for Fall and the end of October for Spring.
 All new degree-seeking students must see an advisor before registering for classes.
 Your advisor will give you a copy of your degree audit (DARS) report.

 All students are encouraged to enroll at the first date of eligibility as classes fill up fast.

 To submit a request to change your grading basis, log into MyGateway and select the appropriate tile.

 Policy on Satisfactory/Unsatisfactory Grading Option based on the University Bulletin:

 Undergraduate students may take up to 18 credit hours on a satisfactory/ unsatisfactory (S/U) grading basis.
 This includes courses taken as electives or those that satisfy general education requirements.
 Most courses required for a specific degree may not be taken on a satisfactory/ unsatisfactory basis.
 Academic departments may designate other courses within their jurisdiction that may not be taken under the option.